Anti-aging and Functional Medicine

 Depresssion/ Anxiety/ Panic attacks

 They are complex diseases.
-Functional medicine addresses diet, environmental factors as well as amino acid deficiencies and neurotransmitter abnormalities.
+Hypothyroidism can masquerade as depression.
+Functional medicine addresses diet, hormone imbalances, environmental factors as well as amino acid deficiencies and neurotransmitter abnormalities.
+It is very rapidly evolving field of functional medicine.